MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 > Older docs or setup guides may still describe the legacy 11.x multi-module layout.
 >
 > 💾 **Back up your world and config files before updating.**
-> 12.x is still in alpha and some configuration details may change between releases.
+> 12.x is still an early-release and some configuration details may change between releases.
 >
 > 📝 **Known limitations before stable release**
 > There is no in-game config GUI yet.
 12.x currently uses a config-first workflow, and larger